🤓How To Automate Keyword Research with Google Autosuggest

 Adding Suffixes and Keyword Modifiers

-Let’s fill up the model with a few toppings to make cook up the final output.
+Let’s fill up the model with a few toppings to cook up the final output.

-To make sure you don’t miss out on any search query combination from Google Index for a given query, we are going to add a pack of suffixes covering all the letters of the alphabet.
+We are going to add a pack of suffixes.
+This ensures you don’t miss out on any search query combination from Google Index for a given query.
+This pack will cover all the letters of the alphabet.

 def get_expanded_term_suffixes():